 Patients recovering from massive stroke may still have severe impairments on their affected side, but some movement may have returned at this point, especially with daily rehabilitation.

-To conclude our stroke recovery timeline, we’d like to end with an important reminder:
+To conclude our stroke recovery timeline, here’s an important reminder:

 No matter how long it has been since your stroke, there is always hope for recovery.